SolAZDev/NeoEasyDialogue/CutsceneManager Guide.md

 ### The Setup
 Setting up is fairly easy but there are things that **MUST** be set, these will be listed with an N (as in not optional).

+#### Scene Settings
+* You need to build the UI Yourself.
+* The Main text box should be a button, which OnClick event should be CutSceneManager.Continue
+  * The child Text object should be set to the script's TextBox variable *Multiple Choice buttons should redirect to CutSceneManager.Answer( an answer number)
+  * set the text objects to the Buttons List.
+* Once you have your objects set up, add them to the Actors (or Actors2D) list.
+* If you're using an online file, specify it, you might wanna change the manager GetFileFromJSON line to suit your needs

 #### Inspector Settings
 | Scene Details | Optional? | Description |
 |---------------|----------|-------------|